mharrod/K8s-and-GitSecOps/docs/walk/network.md

 5. try to curl from both qa and sectest
 6. Apply a netwrok policy to prevent all pods outside qa from accessing qa
 7. Try to curl NGNIX webserver from each environment (sectest fails and qa passes)
-8. Switch to Prod Cluster and Install Calico
-9. Install Kyverno and apply default deny-all policy to all namespaces created
-10. Set-up environment as above (using stage and prod namespace)
-11. Try to curl from both stage and prod (should both fail)
-12. Create network policies to permit accessing web server in prod from stage
-13. Try to curl from both stage and prod (stage fails and prod works)
-14. Destroy environment

 ???
 Harma "kubetx and kubens"